 Collaborative & Proactive Solutions (CPS) is the model of care Dr. Greene originated and describes in his various books and workshops.
-The CPS model is based on the premise that challenging behavior occurs when the demands and expectations being placed on a kid exceed the kid’s capacity to respond adaptively…and that some kids are lacking the skills to handle certain demands and expectations.
+The CPS model is recognized as an empirically-supported, evidence-based treatment by the California Evidence-Based Clearinghouse for Child Welfare (CEBC).
+The model is based on the premise that challenging behavior occurs when the demands and expectations being placed on a kid exceed the kid’s capacity to respond adaptively…and that some kids are lacking the skills to handle certain demands and expectations.
 So the emphasis of the model isn’t on kids' challenging behavior, which is – whether it’s whining, pouting, sulking, withdrawing, crying, screaming, swearing, hitting, spitting, biting, or worse – just the manner in which they’re expressing the fact that there are expectations they’re having difficulty meeting.
 Nor does the model focus on psychiatric diagnoses, which are simply categories of challenging behaviors.
 Rather the model focuses on identifying the skills a kid is lacking and the expectations they’re having difficulty meeting (in the CPS model, those unmet expectations are referred to as unsolved problems).
 Then the goal is to help them solve those problems, rather than trying to modify their behavior through application of rewards and punishments.

 In the CPS model, the problem solving is of the collaborative and proactive variety.
 This is in contrast to many of the interventions that are commonly applied to kids, which are of the unilateral and emergent variety.
 The goal is to foster a collaborative partnership between adults and kids and to engage kids in solving the problems that affect their lives.
 As such, the CPS model is non-punitive and non-adversarial, decreases the likelihood of conflict, enhances relationships, improves communication, and helps kids and adults learn and display the skills on the more positive side of human nature: empathy, appreciating how one’s behavior is affecting others, resolving disagreements in ways that do not involve conflict, taking another’s perspective, and honesty.